chirilaciprian/ECommerceApp/README.md

 Database hosted on AWS RDS.
 Frontend and Backend hosted on render.com.

-⚠️ **Warning**: At first use, it could take 1-2 minutes to load because of cold start.
+⚠️ **Note**: On first use, the app may take 1-2 minutes to load due to a cold start.

 Check out the demo on this link:
 [Live Demo](https://ciprianecommerce-ggs5.onrender.com)